bramvrancken/SpELL-ULB.github.io/docs/software-hardware/beagle-instll-hpc.md

 !!! info "what is Singularity?"
     Ooh you don't know what singularity is?
 Have a read [here](./singularity.md)

 The easiest way to use beagle is through a container.
-The container is a self-contained environment that has all the dependencies installed.
+A container is a self-contained environment that has all the dependencies installed.

 A central container repository has multiple versions of the BEAST-BEAGLE software that is compatible with CUDA (GPU).